 Dave, being a real specimen of an specimen of an athlete, it was easy to work with him.
 He has a lot of tools in the box as far as wrestling, jiu-jitsu, and striking.
 I mean, he’s a very well-rounded guy, so it’s easy.
 I’ve also gotten a lot to work with a lot of pro wrestlers in the last 34 years, and he’s one of the best ones physically.
 So, it was easy.

-I love the stylish introductions to all the assassins in this film.
-Um, how is it, because it gets the personality across quick.
+I love the stylish introductions to all the assassins in this film because it gets the personality across quickly.
 You don’t have time to be doing 10-minute setups for all these characters.
-So what was the, the challenge and the joy of, you know, having these quick, like minute long scenes or less, uh, of really getting these personalities across? ’cause you did a really good job with that.
+So what was the challenge and the joy of having these quick, minute-long scenes of really getting these personalities across?

 Thank you, brother.
 I got initially asked to stunt coordinate the movie about 10 years ago.
 Then I got asked to second unit direct it and stunt coordinate it about four years ago.
 Then they asked me if I wanted to direct it.
 So I jumped in.
 It was gonna be set in London, but we had to make a few changes, jumped in there with James Coyne, and that’s where we added all those intros to the characters.